Simon Belmont: Conception and design

+Appearances

 In 1691, Simon Belmont kills Count Dracula in an event that is retold in multiple games (Castlevania, Vampire Killer, Haunted Castle, Super Castlevania IV, and Castlevania Chronicles).
 By the events of Castlevania II: Simon's Quest, the now deceased Dracula has placed a curse on Simon and all of Transylvania.
 Simon breaks the curse by gathering and incinerating Dracula's remains, though it is hinted that Dracula will return when his skinless hand rises from his grave.
 Simon is one of only two Belmonts to have faced Dracula twice in his lifetime, the other being his ancestor Christopher.

 In Haunted Castle, Simon is blue-haired and has a wife called Selena, who is kidnapped by Dracula directly after their marriage.
 It is actually unknown if this is Simon at all.
 The guide to the game calls him Simons, a descendant of the canonical Simon, while a newsletter by Konami itself names him William.

 Although Simon is the first Belmont to appear in a Castlevania game, in the Belmont lineage, Leon Belmont originates the direct bloodline of the clan.
 It can then be presumed that he is followed by Trevor, Christopher, Soleil, Simon, Juste, Richter, and then Julius.
 In Castlevania: Harmony of Dissonance, Simon is playable in the Boss Rush mode, looking exactly as he did in Castlevania.
 In Castlevania: Harmony of Despair, Simon is an extra character purchased as downloadable content, the sprite from the original game also being reused here.
 A special stage that recreates the game's castle layout can also be purchased.

 Simon Belmont appears in the rebooted series Castlevania: Lords of Shadow – Mirror of Fate, as the son of Trevor Belmont and Sypha Belnades, and grandson of Gabriel Belmont, later known as Dracula.
 He seeks revenge for the murder of his parents and throughout the game is unaware that Dracula is his grandfather.
-But, Konami shows the early design of young Simon as Gabriel Belmont a new protagonist at the game.

 Simon's Castlevania Judgment incarnation was designed by Death Note artist Takeshi Obata.
 He has red-orange hair comparable to that of Light Yagami (the protagonist of Death Note), a jacket with many belts on it that exposes his muscular chest, and bandages on his forearms.

 The Bradygames Official Guide states that Simon is 23 years old and approximately 185 cm (6 ft 1 in).
-Series director Koji Igarashi emphasized that these designs were different from what he envisioned, Simon in particular, but commented that this was how Obata envisioned them.
-He added that while the design felt radically different, so did Kojima's.
-Simon's design by Obata was criticized, which was perceived as too derivative of Obata's work on Death Note.